CreateUNSW/createunsw.com.au/__pages/store.md

 In the case of wet weather, the stall will likely be cancelled depending on conditions.
 Follow our Facebook Page for up to date information.

-We also have a vending machine located outside MCIC Makerspace, while stock list, contact us if the stock runs out or the machine is not working properly.

 SECTION